hirosasada/hirosasada.github.io/README.md

 **Welcome to Hiro Sasada's website**
 (This website is currently underconstruction.
-See [this website](https://hironori-sasada.net) till April 2019.)
+[See this websitetill April 2019.](https://hironori-sasada.net))

 Hironori Sasada is Associate Professor of international studies in the Research Faculty of Media and Communication, Hokkaido University.
 He is the program cordinator of Hokkaido University's Modern Japanese Studies Program.